damienjburks/AWSome-Honey-Pot/README.md

     ![Homepage](./images/tpot_homepage.png)
     If not, check your security groups and ensure you have whitelisted the right IP address CIDRs.

-    >**NOTE**: The default credentials can be changed at anytime inside of the web portal, which I highly recommend you do change them.

 ---

 ## Cleanup Resources